Aravalli Range: Concerns

 In May 1992, some parts of the Aravalli hills in Rajasthan and Haryana were protected from mining through the Ecologically Sensitive Areas clauses of Indian laws.
 In 2003, the central government of India prohibited mining operations in these areas.
 In 2004, India's Supreme Court banned mining in the notified areas of Aravalli Range.
 In May 2009, the Supreme Court extended the ban on mining in an area of 448 km2 across the Faridabad, Gurgaon and Mewat districts in Haryana, covering the Aravalli Range.

 A 2013 report used high-resolution Cartosat-1 and LISS-IV satellite imaging to determine the existence and condition of mines in the Aravalli Range.
 In the Guru Gram district, the Aravalli hills occupy an area of 11,256 hectares, of which 491 (4.36%) hectares had mines, of which 16 hectares (0.14%) were abandoned flooded mines.
 In the Faridabad and Mewat districts, about 3610 hectares were part of mining industry, out of a total of 49,300 hectares.
 These mines were primarily granite and marble quarries for India's residential and real estate construction applications.
 In the Central Rajasthan region, Sharma states that the presence of some mining has had both positive and negative effects on neighboring agriculture and the ecosystem.
 The rain-induced erosion brings nutrients as well as potential contaminants.

-Economy

-The Aravali Range is the source area of many rivers, resulting in development of human settlements with sustainable economy since pre-historic times.
-The Delhi Mumbai Industrial Corridor Project, Western Dedicated Freight Corridor, Mumbai–Ahmedabad high-speed rail corridor, North Western Railway network, Jaipur-Kishangarh Expressway and Delhi-Jaipur Expressway, all run parallel to the length of the Aravalli Range providing an economic boost.

-Tourism

-The Aravalli Range is the home of forests, wildlife, protected areas, UNESCO heritage listed forts, rivers, and historical monuments which sustain a large tourism industry.